NESCent/hip_hack_howto/manuscript.md

 ### Follow-on products and activities

-Here we discuss hackathon products that emerge, or that continue to be used, after the hackathon has ended, i.e., these are exceptions to the general rule that hackathon products are dead ends, not useful products picked up and used by the targeted community.
+Here we discuss hackathon products that emerge, or that continue to be used, after the hackathon has ended, i.e., these are exceptions to the general rule that hackathon products are not picked up and used by the community.

 * **sustained code**  The most common exception to this is when a hackathon team augments an existing codebase.
 NeXML java.
 R comparative methods.
 * **sustained docs**